nlohmann/json/README.md

 ### Comments in JSON

-This library does not support comments.
+This library does not support comments by default.
 It does so for three reasons:

 1. Comments are not part of the [JSON specification](https://tools.ietf.org/html/rfc8259).
 You may argue that `//` or `/* */` are allowed in JavaScript, but JSON is not JavaScript.
 2. This was not an oversight: Douglas Crockford [wrote on this](https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr) in May 2012: